 In summary, eq.~\eqref{deeulereq3} shows explicitly that in the quasi-static limit any corrections to the Euler equation due to short-distance physics must enter as the divergence of an effective stress tensor.
 As the final step, we use the expression for the matter stress tensor \eqn{matterstresstensor} and smooth \eqref{deeulereq3} to obtain the fluid-like equations.
-From the smoothing of eqs.~\eqref{deeulereq3} and \eqref{deeulereq2}, the final form of the fluid-like equations for the long-wavelength fields is
+Since the continuity equation is the same as in \eqn{finalconteq}, the smoothing of the Euler equation \eqref{deeulereq2tot} gives the final form of the fluid-like equations for the long-wavelength fields as

 where here we have dropped the subscript $_\ell$ to remove clutter.

 Note that the situation that we discuss here is different from the case of clustering quintessence for small sound speed \cite{Creminelli:2009mu,Sefusatti:2011cm,Lewandowski:2016yce}, where the dark energy behaves as a second dynamical fluid.
 More generally, multiple fluids (see e.g.~\cite{Lewandowski:2014rca,Lewandowski:2016yce,Senatore:2017hyk}), can exchange momentum between themselves through their interactions with gravity.
 As a consequence, counterterms could enter the Euler equation through an effective force term $\gamma^i_s (\xvec , a)$ that is not a total derivative \cite{Lewandowski:2014rca}.
 The quasi-static assumption made in this article ensures that the dark energy field satisfies constraint equations that can be used to re-express the scalar field fluctuations in terms of matter fluctuations and that there is no separate independent dark energy fluid.